 - Have the leek chopped and ready before starting; the remaining vegetables can be chopped while the roast is cooking.

-- Press the “Saute” button on the Instant Pot Pressure Cooker and add garlic-infused olive oil.
+- Press the "Sauté" button on your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker, and add garlic-infused olive oil.
 While the Instant Pot is heating up, dry roast well with paper towels.
 Sprinkle with kosher salt and freshly-ground black pepper.

 - Once the display on the Instant Pot reads "Hot," using tongs, add roast to the pot and sear for 2 minutes on each long side and 1 minute on each short side until all sides are brown.
 Remove roast to a plate.